Nonequilibrium quantum heat transport between structured environments: Model

-The bath correlation functions associated with $J_j(\omega)$ may be readily obtained by way of contour integration.
-The resulting expressions are given by \be C_j(t) =\sum^{\infty}_{k=0}c_{jk}e^{-iz_{jk}t} , \qquad t\geq0, \ee where $z_{jk}$ are complex exponents derived from the pole locations of the bath spectra in the lower half complex plane, and $c_{jk}$ are determined from their corresponding residues.
-To implement the HEOM in practice it is necessary to truncate the expansion (\ref{eq:corr_func}) to a finite number of terms.
-To this end, we proceed to decompose the bath correlations as \be C_j(t)=C^0_j(t)+M_j(t), \ee where $C^0_j(t)$ comprises a finite sum over the pole contributions from $J_j(\omega)$, and $M_j(t)$ an infinite sum over the Matsubara frequencies $\nu^j_n = \frac{2\pi n}{\beta_j}$ ($n\in\mathbbm{Z}^+$): \be M_j(t) = -i\frac{2}{\beta_j}\sum^{\infty}_{n=1}J_j(-i\nu^j_{n})e^{-\nu^j_nt}, \qquad t\geq0. \ee Since terms with exponents $\nu^j_{n}t\gg1$ make almost no contribution to $C_j(t)$ over the relevant time scales, we may neglect them so that $C_j(t) \approx \sum^{K_j}_{k=0}c_{jk}e^{-iz_{jk}t}$.
+Since terms with exponents $\nu^j_{n}t\gg1$ make almost no contribution to $C_j(t)$ over the relevant time scales, we may neglect them so that $C_j(t) \approx \sum^{K_j}_{k=0}c_{jk}e^{-iz_{jk}t}$.
 Given also that the Matsubara frequencies $\nu^j_{n}$ are proportional to $T_j$, one can expect the number of terms needed to accurately approximate (\ref{eq:corr_func}) to grow with decreasing bath temperature (in fact, in the limit $\beta_j\rightarrow\infty$ the number explodes since the sum in (\ref{eq:corr_Mats}) converges to an integral).
 In all numerical simulations we fix the bath temperatures to be large enough so that truncating $M_j(t)$ to a single term produces converged results.